UT Tyler School of Performing Arts

 Watch our concert videos and subscribe to our YouTube channel!

 The UT Tyler Concert Chorale was organized in 1975 as the first choral ensemble of the university (then called Texas Eastern University).
 Since that time, the Chorale has continued a rich heritage of performances across a wide variety of musical traditions.
 Concert Chorale generally performs in two large concerts each semester, drawing from "classical," sacred, folk, jazz and multicultural works.
-Choral masterworks performed with orchestras in recent years have included: Missa in C (Mozart), Kleine Orgelmesse (Haydn), Jesu meine Freude (Bach), Gloria (Vivaldi), Mass in G (Schubert), Gloria (Rutter), Requiem (Rutter), Requiem (Fauré), Requiem (Duruflé).
-In 2018, Concert Chorale will be collaborating with the East Texas Symphony Orchestra in performances of Nanie (Brahms), and Beethoven's Symphony No. 9.
+Choral-orchestral masterworks performed in recent years have included: Missa in C (Mozart), Kleine Orgelmesse (Haydn), Jesu meine Freude (Bach), Gloria (Vivaldi), Mass in G (Schubert), Gloria (Rutter), Requiem (Rutter), Requiem (Fauré), Requiem (Duruflé).
+In 2018, Concert Chorale collaborated with the East Texas Symphony Orchestra in performances of Zadok the Priest (Handel), Nanie (Brahms), and Beethoven's Symphony No. 9.

-Concert Chorale is our large university choir.
-A short visit with the director is
+Concert Chorale is UT Tyler's large university choir.
+An informal, short visit with

-needed to prior to enrollment.
-Singers are also welcome to enroll mid-year.
+the director is needed to prior to enrollment.
+Singers are also welcome to enroll

 Organized in 2004, Patriot Singers is the auditioned, vocal chamber ensemble of UT Tyler, and perform a vibrant and challenging repertoire from sacred Renaissance works to contemporary vocal jazz.
-Their many highly-attended performances include opening for the Philippine Madrigal Singers in 2017, opening for Vocalosity in 2016, and a shared concert with the Grammy-winning Swingle Singers in 2014.
-In addition to formal concerts with the Concert Chorale, the Patriot Singers perform in featured community and regional events as musical ambassadors for the university at large.
+Their many highly-attended performances include joint concerts with the Philippine Madrigal Singers, the Grammy-winning Swingle Swingers, and performing the National Anthem for the Dallas Mavericks (20,000 in audience).
+In 2018 they were featured at the College Music Society South Central Regional Conference.
+In addition to formal performances with the Concert Chorale, the Patriot Singers perform in featured community and regional events as musical ambassadors for the university at large.